Kattis91/hangman/README.md

 - Make it possible to guess the whole word at once.

 - Add some colors to make the game look more appealing (e.g., green for correct answers and red for incorrect answers).

+- Create different difficulty levels for the game.

 - Show all guessed letters or the letters still available at each guess.
 That may be relevant if the game grows and becomes more complex.*